shabegom/buttons/README.md

 ### Template Button

-A Template button will append or prepend the specified template into your note. `type` will be _apped template_ or _prepend template_ and `action` is the name of the template you want to insert.
+A Template button will append or prepend the specified template into your note. `type` will be _apped template_,  _prepend template_, or _note(Path/Note Name) template_ and `action` is the name of the template you want to insert.

 #### Requirements
 - `name` must be the first argument in the button